rsantrod/katacoda-scenarios/oda05-channels/intro.md

 ![Oracle Digital Assistant widget](assets/widget-intro.jpg)

-<pre>In order to successfully run this scenario and test the skill created, [scenario 4](https://www.katacoda.com/rsantrod/scenarios/oda04-skill-custom-components) has to be up and running as the Custom Component consumed from the ODA Skill is hosted in that katacoda environment.</pre>
+In order to successfully run this scenario and test the skill created, [scenario 4](https://www.katacoda.com/rsantrod/scenarios/oda04-skill-custom-components) has to be up and running as the Custom Component consumed from the ODA Skill is hosted in that katacoda environment.